Bixi81/Excess_Mortality_Germany_2022/README.md

 Mortality varies within each year and also across years.
 The Covid-19 pandemic has changed seasonal patterns of mortality (at least this is the presumption here).
 I investigate seasonal excess mortality using a simple linear regression model using the period 2016 to 2019 (before the Covid-19 pandemic) as a baseline.

 ## Data
 Mortality data for Germany are published by the [German Statistical Office (Destatis)](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/Tabellen/sonderauswertung-sterbefaelle.html).
 Destatis provides a (not well formated) Excel file containing mortality figures in several stratas (by time, by age etc).
-I will use aggregated mortality figures (all age groups) on a weekly basis to investigate seasonal excess mortality.
+I use aggregated mortality figures (all age groups) on a weekly basis to investigate seasonal excess mortality.

 ## Data Preparation
 Before I start, I need to prepare the data.
 I first read the Excel file into R, select the respective sheet, and drop a few lines which are headers.
 The next steps can be followed based on the comments in the code below.
 Essentially, I end up with a dataframe in long format, which contains a values of deaths per week from 2016 to 2022.